 Changing the EtherCAT network topology (plugging and unplugging EtherCAT cables) is supported while power is supplied.
 Personal injury or damage to devices may occur if EtherCAT devices are installed, wiring is changed, or the terminal configuration is changed while power is supplied ("hot swapping").

-If you want to change the associations between devices and configurations.
+- If you want to change the associations between devices and configurations. - Changing the FSoE address via physical switch settings (DIP switches, rotary switches, etc.) for Safety devices.

 To update the associations: